0xPolygonID/tutorials/mkdocs/docs/quick-start-demo.md

     !!!warning
         This Issuer Node is publicly available and used only for testing purposes.
 Do not use personal or sensitive data.
 All data is deleted every 48 hours.

 2. Now you need to import the schema.
-Click on **Import Schema** and paste the IPFS address generated in step 5 of [Create a Schema](#create-a-schema).
+Click on **Import Schema** and paste our previously generated schema IPFS address `ipfs://QmTSwnuCB9grYMB2z5EKXDagfChurK5MiMCS6efrRbsyVX`:

     <div align="center">
         <img width="100%" src="../imgs/quick-start-demo/import-schema.png"></img>